 - Information and resources.
 Our minds can tend to become fearful when we lack information, particularly when we are scared.
 And it is scary to not know what is happening with our bodies when they are responding to something they sense is harmful.
 So the more you know about what trauma is, how it can show up and how it affects you, the better able you can understand it, work to address it and ultimately help yourself.
 Below are some recommended books and resources to consider while searching for a method that works for you.

 - Therapy.
 Therapy has been found to be an effective way to treat trauma, but there are specific approaches you may want to research when looking for a therapist to address trauma specifically.
 These include:

 - Movement and art.
 Van der Kolk emphasizes the importance of incorporating movement and art into your healing .
 More specifically yoga, theater, art, music, and dance are some options to explore in order to access your creative self, get in tune with your body, and find alternate outlets for pain.

 - Medication.
 There are several forms of medication that have been found to effectively treat PTSD.
 If this is of interest to you, speaking with your Primary Care Physician and even meeting with a Psychiatrist could be helpful in exploring this path.

 I think of trauma as a part of an individual (or community).
 Our experiences shape us into who we are but do not define us entirely.
 And they cannot be removed.
 They make up the beautiful whole in which we are.
 So yes, one can recover from trauma and the symptoms of it can be lessened, if not resolved.
 This is very much the goal: having a sense of control over what one felt they didn’t have before.
-But one’s trauma, or their experience, is not something to be fixed.
+But one’s trauma is not something to be fixed.
 It is something to be acknowledged and processed in a way that honors their strength and resilience.

 What Happened to you by Dr. Bruce Perry and Oprah Winfrey